NormLorenz/sullivans/README.md

 ## turn off touchpad
 * Search for mouse
-* Click on Mouse and Touchpad
+* Click on mouse and touchpad
 * Click off/on button to the right of touchpad settings

 ## Free images [here](www.pixabay.com)